ironbar/aimo/docs/modeling/Iteration_02_MATH_dataset.md

 - RAG to select the best shots for the prompt
 - Prompt tuning to help the model use the correct output format
+- Need a notebook to do pairwise comparison of inference

 ## TODO